Case Brief Memorandum

 Jesse v.
 Smith, 278 S.E.
 2d 793 (Va.
 1981)

-materials plus 25% for labor.
-Mrs. Smith agreed and the plaintiff commenced on the work.
-However, when the work was near completion, Jesse presented a bill that was the cost of materials plus 125% which Mrs. Smith refused to pay.
+The plaintiff originally agreed to have some work done in the defendant’s retail businesses at the cost of materials plus 10% for the labor.
+Later, he changed the offer to include the cost of materials plus 25% labor.
+Mrs. Smith agreed and the plaintiff commenced the work.
+However, when the work was near completion, Jesse presented a bill for the cost of materials plus 125% which Mrs. Smith refused to pay.
 The judge decided that the price for labor was unreasonably high and the case was eventually dismissed due to failure by the parties to submit the contract document to the courts.

 Chaplain v.
 Chaplain, 682 S.E.
 2d 108 (Va.
 Ct.
 App.
 2009)

 The two parties were married for seven years after a whirlwind romance and a short engagement.
 They signed a premarital agreement where both parties were to retain all property owned individually before the marriage.
 Mrs. Chaplain did not know English well at that time having been born and raised in Morocco and relied on a translator most of the time.
-She argued that she was under the impression what she was signing was a marriage certificate when she signed the agreement.
+She argued that she was under the impression that she was signing a marriage certificate when she signed the agreement.

-belonged to everyone and thus there were no collectively owned belongings to compare.
-There was also no evidence of undue influence as the plaintiff can know what was contained in the agreement and deliberately ignored to confirm.
+The Court ruled that the premarital agreement was valid.
+The judges noted that Mrs. Chaplain had the opportunity to review the agreement but did not take the time to review it.
+The evidence failed to show a gross disparity in the agreement as the property belonged to everyone and thus there were no collectively owned belongings to compare.
+There was also no evidence of undue influence as the plaintiff could know what was contained in the agreement and deliberately ignored it to confirm.

 References